polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 which are all associated with the same actual piece of Hyperlambda.
 A menu item can be _"private"_.
 This implies that it is private for your user only, and won't be accessible for other users in your system.

+**Notice**, if a menu item is not private, it allows for anyone to evaluate its Hyperlambda, which might pose a security risk for you, unless you've carefully made sure that your Hyperlambda does not in any ways allow for evaluating malicious code.

 In addition, each menu item can also optionally be created as a _"global"_ menu item.
 To understand what this implies, you must first realise that the menu structure is actually a graph object, or a tree structure, allowing for you to create tree structures of menu items.
 A _"global"_ menu item will always be accessible,